 9. Focus on child’s talents

 Public school education focuses on exposing the child to multiple subjects and topics.
-So a school-going kid may know more but only to a limited extent.
+So a school-going kid may know more at a broad level but only to a limited extent.
 That is not necessarily the case with homeschooling.
 In homeschooling, you can focus on one subject or a specific topic that your child is interested in.

 Disadvantages of homeschooling